 FAQ

-The TIGR Reptile Database CD-ROM edition
+The Reptile Database Download edition

-The previous CD-ROM (October 2006) contained the following items:
+The download version contains the following items:

 Here is a look at the bibliography file: